 By default, on the top of the Galaxy S10 notification panel, there is one row of quick setting buttons.
-They are the first a few of the Galaxy S10 quick setting buttons.
+They are the first a few of the quick setting buttons.

-You can access more Galaxy S10 quick setting buttons in a dedicated panel.
+You can access more quick setting buttons in a dedicated panel.

 Since Android Pie, Google removed the dialogue options for quick setting buttons.

 So in Galaxy s10, the quick setting buttons are simple to enable or to disable specific features/functions.
 Of course, if you long tap the button, you will be directed to the corresponding Galaxy S10 Settings page.